RamiMusharrafieh/AbXenoFT/README.md

 ## Introduction

 Therapeutic antibodies come in many different formats, including chimeric and humanized versions.
-Fully human antibodies represent a large and growing number of therapeutic antibodies as a result of technological development in transgenic mouse models and adaptation of fully human display libraries.
+Fully human antibodies represent a large and growing number of therapeutic antibodies as a result of technological development in transgenic mouse models and adoption of fully human display libraries.
 In total, of 190 approved antibodies with a known sequence source, 67 are fully human, and
 34 of those were approved in 2020–25 alone, more than the field produced in its entire first two decades.